Crypter-File-Transfer/Crypter/Docs/Production/Linux Commands.md

 * systemctl stop kestrel-crypter.api.service
 * systemctl restart kestrel-crypter.api.service

-## Cron

-A cron job exists to periodically run `Crypter.Console` in order to delete expired transfers.

-Run `$ crontab -e` to view and edit the cron job.

 ## PostgreSQL

 Run `$ psql --username {user} --password --dbname {dbname}` to login to the PostgreSQL server.
 You will be prompted for a password.